-- (e) The name and location of the business office of each credit union subscribing the certificate and the aggregate resources of each such credit union. - (2) PROPOSED BYLAWS.
-The incorporators shall subscribe and acknowledge and submit to the office of credit unions proposed bylaws in duplicate, which shall prescribe the manner in which the business of such credit union finance corporation shall be conducted with reference to the following matters: - (a) The date during the month of February of the annual meeting of shareholders; the manner of calling special meetings, and the number of members which shall constitute a quorum. - (b) The number and qualifications of directors, subject to sub.
-(10); the method of division into classes for the purpose of electing, as nearly as may be, an equal number of directors each year; the removal or suspension of directors; the filling of vacancies in the board of directors, and the number of directors which shall constitute a quorum, which shall not be less than 4. - (c) The meetings, powers and duties of directors; the appointment or election of appraisal, supervisory and auditing committees. - (d) The officers; the manner of their election; their terms of office, duties and compensation; and the bonds which shall be required of officers who have the custody or possession of money, securities or property of the credit union finance corporation. - (e) The annual commission that may be charged each member, subject to the limitations of sub.
-(9). - (f) The transfer of membership, subject to the limitations of sub.
-(8). - (g) The manner in which the bylaws may be altered or amended. - (3) WHEN CORPORATE EXISTENCE BEGINS; CONDITIONS PRECE-DENT TO COMMENCING BUSINESS.
-When the office of credit unions approves the organization certificate, the corporate existence of the credit union finance corporation shall begin and it shall then have power to elect officers and transact such other business as relates to its organization; but such credit union finance corporation shall transact no other business until: - (a) Subscriptions to its shares aggregating \$2,000 shall have been paid in cash and an affidavit stating that such subscriptions have been so paid, subscribed and sworn to by its 2 principal officers, shall have been filed with the department of financial institutions and a certified copy thereof in the office of credit unions. - (b) The office of credit unions shall have duly issued to it an authorization certificate. - (4) GENERAL POWERS.
-In addition to the powers conferred by the general corporation law the credit union finance corporation shall, subject to the restrictions and limitations contained in this section and its bylaws, have the following powers: - (a) To issue, sell and redeem bonds and notes secured by bonds and first mortgages made to or held by member credit unions. - (b) To receive money or property from its members and from other associations, corporations and persons with whom it has contracts, engagements or undertakings, in instalments or otherwise; to enter into any contract engagement or undertaking with such associations, corporations or persons for the withdrawal of such money or property, with any increase thereof, or for the payment to them or to any association, corporation or person of any sum of money, at any time, either fixed or uncertain; to lend money to credit unions upon the security of their promissory notes with or without collateral. - (c) To invest its capital and other funds in bonds and notes of the United States, the state of Wisconsin, and the political subdivisions of this state. - (d) To receive by assignment from its members and to deposit in trust with the office of credit unions to be held by the office as security for its and their outstanding obligations any first mortgages on real estate and the bonds secured thereby and such other credit unions respectively.
+(e) The name and location of the business office of each credit union subscribing the certificate and the aggregate resources of each such credit union.

+(2) PROPOSED BYLAWS.
+The incorporators shall subscribe and acknowledge and submit to the office of credit unions proposed bylaws in duplicate, which shall prescribe the manner in which the business of such credit union finance corporation shall be conducted with reference to the following matters:

+(a) The date during the month of February of the annual meeting of shareholders; the manner of calling special meetings, and the number of members which shall constitute a quorum.

+(b) The number and qualifications of directors, subject to sub.
+(10); the method of division into classes for the purpose of electing, as nearly as may be, an equal number of directors each year; the removal or suspension of directors; the filling of vacancies in the board of directors, and the number of directors which shall constitute a quorum, which shall not be less than 4.

+(c) The meetings, powers and duties of directors; the appointment or election of appraisal, supervisory and auditing committees.

+(d) The officers; the manner of their election; their terms of office, duties and compensation; and the bonds which shall be required of officers who have the custody or possession of money, securities or property of the credit union finance corporation.

+(e) The annual commission that may be charged each member, subject to the limitations of sub.
+(9).

+(f) The transfer of membership, subject to the limitations of sub.
+(8).

+(g) The manner in which the bylaws may be altered or amended.

+(3) WHEN CORPORATE EXISTENCE BEGINS; CONDITIONS PRECE-DENT TO COMMENCING BUSINESS.
+When the office of credit unions approves the organization certificate, the corporate existence of the credit union finance corporation shall begin and it shall then have power to elect officers and transact such other business as relates to its organization; but such credit union finance corporation shall transact no other business until:

+(a) Subscriptions to its shares aggregating \$2,000 shall have been paid in cash and an affidavit stating that such subscriptions have been so paid, subscribed and sworn to by its 2 principal officers, shall have been filed with the department of financial institutions and a certified copy thereof in the office of credit unions.

+(b) The office of credit unions shall have duly issued to it an authorization certificate.

+(4) GENERAL POWERS.
+In addition to the powers conferred by the general corporation law the credit union finance corporation shall, subject to the restrictions and limitations contained in this section and its bylaws, have the following powers:

+(a) To issue, sell and redeem bonds and notes secured by bonds and first mortgages made to or held by member credit unions.

+(b) To receive money or property from its members and from other associations, corporations and persons with whom it has contracts, engagements or undertakings, in installments or otherwise; to enter into any contract engagement or undertaking with such associations, corporations or persons for the withdrawal of such money or property, with any increase thereof, or for the payment to them or to any association, corporation or person of any sum of money, at any time, either fixed or uncertain; to lend money to credit unions upon the security of their promissory notes with or without collateral.

+(c) To invest its capital and other funds in bonds and notes of the United States, the state of Wisconsin, and the political subdivisions of this state.